techbhisek/life-Skills-Track/PreventionOfSexualHarassment.md

        - Inappropriate touching, such as kissing, hugging, patting, stroking, or rubbing.
        - Leering or staring.

-2. **What would you do in case you face or witness any incident or repeated incidents of such behaviour?**
+**2. What would you do in case you face or witness any incident or repeated incidents of such behaviour?**

     In the case of facing or witnessing any incident or repeated incidents of workplace bullying and harassment, take the following steps: